Which is the best budget TV?

 - Bass-light sound

-At £700, the Philips 55PUS6753 occupies that enticing budget area for 4K sets, and at 55 inches, it’s a bargain potential to be had.
+At £700, the Philips 55PUS6753 occupies that enticing budget area for 4K sets, and at 55 inches, it’s a potential bargain.

 For smart features there are a few caveats.
 There’s Netflix, Amazon (without HDR), Rakuten (no 4K or HDR), YouTube and Freeview Play for catch-up TV.
-Connections are your usual lot: three HDMIs, two USB ports and hard-wired/wireless internet connectivity options.
+Connections are the usual suspects: three HDMIs, two USB ports and hard-wired/wireless internet connectivity options.

 While this set isn’t best suited for bringing the most out of HDR, it’s a good 4K performer for under £1000.